10 Largest Stock Exchanges in the World By Market Cap!

 The Word EURONEXT is an acronym for European New Exchange Technology and has its corporate address at La Défense in Greater Paris.
 EURONEXT was established in 2000 by the consolidation of the exchanges in Amsterdam, Paris, and Brussels.

 The Toronto Stock Exchange (TSX) is situated in Toronto, Canada.
 It was introduced in 1852 and is held and wielded as a subsidiary of the TMX Group.
-It is the ninth-largest exchange in the world and has 2,207 listed companies with a combined market capitalization of $2.3 trillion.
+It is the ninth-largest exchange in the world and has 2,231 listed companies with a combined market capitalization of US$2.5 trillion as of Jan 2021.

 The financial instruments include equities, investment trusts, exchange-traded funds, bonds, commodities, futures, options, and other products.
 It is also to be noted that mining and oil and gas companies are listed in more numbers under the Toronto Stock Exchange compared to other stock exchanges around the world.